minhthongvnmc/Animated-Menu-WFHMC-City/README.md

 > [!NOTE]
 > # PROJECT OVERVIEW
-> **Animated Menu: WFHMC City** is a visual and graphic enhancement pack designed specifically for the Minecraft Title Screen UI.
-It replaces standard background panoramas with a fully animated, high-quality cityscape theme.
+> **Animated Menu: WFHMC City** is a visual and graphic enhancement pack designed specifically for Minecraft UI/Title Screen.
+It replaces standard backgrounds with a fully animated, high-quality cityscape theme.

-> [!WARNING]
+> [!IMPORTANT]
-> # IMPORTANT NOTICE
+> # SYSTEM REQUIREMENT
 > Ensure your client environment supports custom title screen shaders and menu modifications for full visual compatibility and optimal animation performance.

 ---